Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/constants.rst

   .. group-tab:: Python
     .. code-block:: Python

-      In Python we normally create a seperate file called constants.py and place all our constants in it
+      In Python we normally create a seperate file called constants.py and place all our constants in it.
+This is so that we can import the constants into our main.py file.
+This is a good way to organize your code and keep it clean.

       constants.py

       .. literalinclude:: ../../code_examples/3-Structured_Problem_Solving/2-Constants/Python/constants.py
         :language: python
         :linenos:
-        :emphasize-lines: 7-10
+        :emphasize-lines: 8-11

       main.py

       .. literalinclude:: ../../code_examples/3-Structured_Problem_Solving/2-Constants/Python/main.py
         :language: python
         :linenos:
-        :emphasize-lines: 7
+        :emphasize-lines: 8

   .. group-tab:: Swift
     .. code-block:: Swift